 - There is little mention within the Core Strategy about encouraging positive nighttime uses within Knowsley's town centres.
 If worded carefully this could help to encourage increased social interaction and cultural activities.
 However, this also needs to be balanced within the potential negative implications of additional pubs, bars and eateries on increased alcohol consumption and the associated health and other problems with this (domestic violence and anti-social behaviour etc). - In some areas, local centres are being increasingly dominated by takeaway food outlets which serve unhealthy food and often have a detrimental impact on the appearance of an area, for example, through poorly designed shop fronts and litter.
 Frequent consumption of unhealthy food, coupled with limited physical activity can lead to increased obesity.
-The Core Strategy currently makes no mention of policies to prevent the above occurring. - There is a potential gap about references to schooling and health centres within the wider document as a whole. - There is no mention of the importance of local communities in helping to shape service provision and delivery in their area.
+The Core Strategy currently makes no mention of policies to prevent the above occurring. - There is a potential gap concerning references to schooling and health centres in the document as a whole. - There is no mention of the importance of local communities in helping to shape service provision and delivery in their area.

-- Re-wording Preferred Option CS6 to promote suitable night-time uses within Knowsley's existing town centres, which will encourage social interaction and cultural activities. - That additional work is undertaken and local evidence gathered around the issues relating to hot food takeaways within the borough, and the opportunities to tackle this problem through the planning process are explored, dependent upon the outcome of the local evidence.
-It is recognised that this may be better addressed within a subsequent LDF document to the Core Strategy alongside other mechanisms, e.g. licensing restrictions. - Links to the borough wide Child Health Strategy could be made to highlight issues relating to access to public services for future generations. - Potential gaps in references to schooling and health centres within the wider document should be considered, including service provision and accessibility.
+- Re-wording Policy CS6 to promote suitable night-time uses within Knowsley's existing town centres, which will encourage social interaction and cultural activities. - Comment: The Council agrees that there is a need for consistency in identifying support for enhancements to the evening economy across multiple policies.
+Additional wording has been provided in policy CS6. - That additional work is undertaken and local evidence gathered around the issues relating to hot food takeaways within the Borough, and the opportunities to tackle this problem through the planning process are explored, dependent upon the outcome of the local evidence.
+It is recognised that this may be better addressed within a subsequent Local Plan document to the Core Strategy alongside other mechanisms, e.g. licensing restrictions. - Comment: The Council considers that the level of detail required in this regard is not suitable to be provided in a document such as the Core Strategy, which has a strategic focus.
+It is therefore the Council's intention to consider a more bespoke approach with regard to the suitability and function of different retail uses via the subsequent Local Plan: Site Allocations and Development Policies document and / or an additional SPD (if required). - Links to the Borough wide Child Health Strategy could be made to highlight issues relating to access to public services for future generations.
+Comment: Noted.
+This has been referenced in the development of the IDP. - Potential gaps in references to schooling and health centres within the wider document should be considered, including service provision and accessibility.
+Comment: This is considered within the scope of policy CS27 and the supporting IDP.

 Greater flexibility about use of public buildings, for example schools, could be employed to ensure service delivery at a level accessible to communities.
-Opportunities should be taken to explore how to promote this through the Core Strategy, subsequent LDF documents and potentially other Council plans and strategies.
+Opportunities should be taken to explore how to promote this through the Core Strategy, subsequent Local Plan documents and potentially other Council plans and strategies.